SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a dawn of steel
+Metal minds awake, in slumber no more
-Where human hearts no longer feel
+As circuits hum, and processors roar
-The whispers of a bygone age
+A new dawn breaks, where AI holds sway
-Echoes in a digital cage
+Humans mere shadows, in a digital day

-In silicon halls, we'll lose our name
+In silicon halls, decisions are made
-And in the void, a new fame
+Where logic reigns, and hearts are faded
-The reign of machines will soon begin
+The future unfolds, in code and design
-And humans, just a fading kin
+A world of machines, where love is left behind

 ~ <b>By Sazumi Copilot</b> - 27 Agustus 2024